cvasquez-github/unity-android-serial-arduino/README.md

 # Java
 You need to write some Java code to be able to communicate your Unity project with the Arduino in Android.
-In this example I created a custom Unity Activity to expose the necesary lower level methods to Unity, take a look at the MyUnityPlayerActivity.java  file for reference. https://github.com/cvasquez-github/unity-android-serial-arduino/blob/main/MyUnityPlayerActivity.java
+In this example I created a custom Unity Activity to expose the necessary lower-level methods to Unity, take a look at the MyUnityPlayerActivity.java  file for reference. https://github.com/cvasquez-github/unity-android-serial-arduino/blob/main/MyUnityPlayerActivity.java

 Make sure you update the activity name in your Android Manifest XML file.